coopsymbiotic/aegir-on-backdrop/README.md

-# Aegir on BackdropCMS
+# Aegir on BackdropCMS and Ansible

-Port of the Aegir hosting system to the BackdropCMS.
+Port of the Aegir 3.x hosting system to the BackdropCMS, using Ansible as the backend for deploying configurations (instead of drush).

-The original Aegir version 3.x uses Drupal7 as the web interface.
-This port of Aegir runs on BackdropCMS, an actively maintained fork of Drupal7.

-Why?
-Because it was much less work than porting to Drupal10+.
 [More background information](https://www.bidon.ca/random/2024-10-02-aegir-drupal10-backdrop/)

 License: GPLv2, see LICENSE.txt